ö.js

 , interpolate through oklab

-by default, since oklab is more true to saturation when interpolating.
+by default, since oklab avoids hue variations when interpolating.
 If you want a poppier feel, go for oklch

 instead.
 Oklch and oklab are the only colourspaces supported.
 Try out interpolation through different colour spaces here to see why.